Menu Top

 A triangle ABC satisfying the given conditions.

-Construction:
+Steps of Construction:

 7. Join AC.

-Then $\triangle$ABC is the required triangle.
+Then $\triangle ABC$ is the required triangle.

 Justification:

-By construction, BD = 13 cm.
+We constructed BD = 13 cm.

-BD = BA + AD
+BD = BA + AC.

-AB + AC = 13 cm
+AB + AC = 13 cm.

 Question 2.
 Construct a triangle ABC in which BC = 8 cm, ∠B = 45° and AB – AC = 3.5 cm.